Azerbaijan

 What should I know about hiring in Azerbaijan?

 Hiring from Azerbaijan can help your business reach the next level.
-However, there are a few things to consider before you start hiring from the country bounded by the Caspian Sea and the Caucasus Mountains.
-Employers must strictly follow the labor legislation of Azerbaijan, taking into account work standards, annual leave, minimum salary, work hours, compensation and termination conditions, which are regulated by the Employment Code of Azerbaijan.
+However, there are a few things to consider before hiring from the country bounded by the Caspian Sea and the Caucasus Mountains.
+Employers must strictly follow the labour legislation of Azerbaijan, taking into account work standards, annual leave, minimum salary, work hours, compensation and termination conditions, which are regulated by the Employment Code of Azerbaijan.

 Why is Azerbaijan a good choice for finding remote employees?

-How can Native Teams Help you hire in Azerbaijan
+How can Native Teams Help you hire in Azerbaijan?

 Legal requirements for hiring in Azerbaijan